panoply/vscode-liquid/readme.md

 ### Shopify Liquid (Theme Check)

-If you are using or have installed [Shopify Liquid (Theme Check)](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose (or alternate) between the Shopify Liquid (Theme Check) extension and this extension.
+If you are using or have installed [Shopify Liquid (Theme Check)](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you may need to choose (or alternate) between the Shopify Liquid (Theme Check) extension and this extension.
 The Shopify Liquid (Theme Check) extension is for Shopify projects (specifically themes) but tends to create a lot of noise.

-The capabilities made available by Shopify Liquid (Theme Check) are nice but they come with limitations as the extension does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
-Though the extra features like validations do indeed help in _some_ cases, they are specific to Shopify themes and not much use outside of that.
-If you require linting features maybe consider running their CLI solution.
+The capabilities made available by Shopify Liquid (Theme Check) are nice but they come with limitations as its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
+Though the extra features like validations do indeed help in some cases, they are specific to Shopify themes and not much use outside of that environment.
+If you require linting features maybe consider running their CLI solution only when necessary.

-_Capabilities available in the future release (Liquify) support all current features of the Shopify Liquid extension._
+Currently, this extension offers far more features and capabilities than the Shopify backed extension.
+Though there is efforts being made by Shopify to improve their approach (currently) the only upside for choosing would be validation features. the Liquify supersede will provide linting and validations upon its release, so the value proposition for continuing to choose this extension over Shopify Theme Check is minimal and one should evaluate whether or not it's the right choice.

 # Releases